 Clarity plan: what does this rage tell you?
 How will you move forward?

 Contrast therapy (alternating heat and cold) is evidence-based for nervous system regulation and emotional resilience.
+After honoring and expressing your rage, this is where the body integrates.

 Nestled in the woods of Exton, Pennsylvania, Fox Den Wellness provides the perfect container for this work.
 The natural setting creates safety and permission to express what cannot be expressed in everyday life.